mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 8 Hot Cue positions can be defined in this mode.

-| Press one of the Pad buttons to set or play a Hot Cue.
+| Press one of the pad buttons to set or play a Hot Cue.
-| Use :hwlabel:`SHIFT` + Pad button to delete an existing Hot Cue.
+| Use :hwlabel:`SHIFT` + pad button to delete an existing Hot Cue.

 .. figure:: ../../_static/controllers/denon_mc7000_cue_mode.svg
    :align: left